 Updates and Current News are also posted on Facebook (See Link in Menu: Above Right).
 If no answer at 410-928-5270: Call Bill @ 610-676-0198.
 I SCREEN CALLS, so call twice.
 If you want a return call – please repeat the number slowly when leaving a message!

-The Massey Air Museum is OPENfor Self-Guided Tours, pick up a Tour Guide sheet in the lobby.
+The Massey Air Museum is OPEN for Self-Guided Tours, pick up a Tour Guide sheet in the lobby.
 Feel free to ask questions (if you don’t see us, we may be working in the shop or outside).
 If the hangar entry doors are closed we will be glad to open them so you can also walk through the two community hangars.
 Although the DC-3 can get hot on sunny summer days, we will open the airstair door for you to go inside when it’s temperate.
 The An-2 is also open to tour.
-The museum is restricted to no more than 10 persons at a time, Masks are required for NON-VACCINATED persons ONLY.
+Masks are required for NON-VACCINATED persons ONLY.
 Museum Hours: 11 AM to 5 PM every day. – Calling ahead is recommended.